 Per the FCC proposal, the MVPD definition is about to be greatly expanded.
 All program providers - HBO, SHO, Starz, A&E, PBS, CNN, FXX, Netflix, Hulu, et al - will have MVPD status and privileges.
 It means that they also may distribute programs nonexclusively from all sources over the internet or via other technologies.

 The FCC shift away from CATV?
 It's a shift away from Community Access.
 More next week.

-And, thanks for watching!
-Our Community Acce
+Our Community Access